 Living in a time when we have so much more info about sex is a great challenge for some “sex geeks” who are committed to being the best they can be when it comes to sex.
 These are people who love a challenge of learning something and learning it well.
 You go!
 They will out-perform most people when it comes to sex because they have really taken the time to learn how to be good at sex.

 Of course, the flipside of this one is that being “good” might be overly important to you.
 If you have to be good at everything to be okay, you are probably missing a lot of the fun of your life experience, and it might also indicate some internal self-esteem issues underneath all the high-achievement A+ sex you are having.
 But hey, at least you are having A+ sex.

 How do you think sex and self-esteem are related?
+How about self-esteem and sexuality?
 Please comment below.
 I want to hear from you.